 - Progesterone (Pg) in saliva

-- Test requires Saliva and Blood (dry blood spot) sample
+- The test requires Saliva and Blood (dry blood spot) sample.

 - Click to see Sample Test Result Report

 - The test must be used within 12 months after purchase date.

 - Test Requisition Form includes Symptom Checklist

 - Requisition Form to complete including your personal and medical history